- Any-Grid Hybrid Inverter 230 V

 You can use CISCOM with a MXI-IR USB cable or with a CIS-CU.
-CISCOM needs one of these units to send information.
-These components are both available through Phocos distributors.
+You need one of these units to send information.
+These components are available through Phocos distributors.
 See our website for a list of distributors near you, or contact our Sales Department.

 - My MXI-IR cable is not reading or sending the settings from the controller.
 What should I do?

-Customized settings are disabled in this section because our engineers have determined that these settings best extend battery life.
-Depending on the battery type you choose, these values will change for different lead acid chemistries (flooded versus sealed).
+Custom settings are disabled in this section "EXPERT MODE DISABLED" as our engineers have determined that these default settings are best suited to extend the life of lead-acid batteries.
+Depending on the type of battery selected, these values will change for different lead acid chemistries (liquid or sealed).

 Equalize voltage is specific to flooded batteries.
 Flooded batteries require a regular equalization charge to remove sulfation that accumulates on the internal plates of the battery, which is a natural consequence of repetitive battery cycling.
 Non-liquid, lead acid batteries do not require equalization, but do require a regular boost charging voltage.

 Boost is a target charging voltage for a lead acid battery, which your charge controller will regulate to when there is initial input power or when a battery has reached a low SOC.
 This will happen at the beginning of each day (when the panels first receive sun) and when the controller first turns (when it is initially connected or reconnected to a battery).

 Float is a target voltage that occurs once the battery has reached sufficient SOC.